 InXitu Terra Portable XRD/XRF (“Terry”).
 This is a field portable powder X-ray diffractometer and X-ray fluorescence analyser.
 Terry is a seasoned field instrument as well as a Qantas and Jetstar frequent flyer.

 Los Gatos Research Carbon Dioxide Isotope Analyzer (CCIA-36-EP).
 This instrument provides simultaneous measurement of δ13C and δ18O of CO2 gas either continuously or from discrete samples of gas and carbonate minerals.

 Coy anaerobic chamber with two work stations.
-This chamber allows work to be done with redox sensitive compounds under anoxic conditions.
+This chamber allows work to be done with redox sensitive compounds and anaerobic microbes under anoxic conditions.